aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

-Over a period of two weeks the adventurers succeed in eliminating the goblin tribe and the dire wolf lair.
+Over a period of tw- weeks the adventurers succeed in eliminating the goblin tribe and the dire wolf lair.
 If the adventurers do not patrol the hex the Referee rolls encounter checks for each month the lairs remain unpopulated (unless otherwise stated these checks are made at the end of each

 month, starting one full month after the lair has been unoccupied).
 If the result indicates an encounter, that means a new creature has moved in to occupy the lair.